 A stakeholder engagement strategy was developed to ensure that the interests of all beneficial users of groundwater in the Basin were considered.
 The strategy incorporated monthly CBGSA Standing Advisory Committee (SAC) meetings, monthly CBGSA Board meetings, quarterly community workshops, and information distribution to all property owners and residents in the Basin.
+A total of 55 public meetings were held between June 2017 and July 2019 as summarized in the table below.
 Figure ES-2 shows attendees at one of the community workshops conducted during development of the GSP.

-Figure ES 2 - Community Workshops
+Figure ES 2: Community Workshops